scalatra/scalatra-website/content/getting-started/project-structure.md

 ## Paths

 The recommended way of structuring a Scalatra project is as follows.
-It's what you get when you generate a new project using giter8:
+It's what you get when you generate a new project using `sbt new`:

+    build.sbt               <= dependencies and project config are set in here

     project
     |_build.properties      <= specifies what version of sbt to use
-    |_build.scala           <= dependencies and project config are set in here
     |_plugins.sbt           <= sbt plugins can be added here

     src